Updated on March 5, 2025

 This option is generally for baby teeth.
 Unless the problem is severe, adults with overbites may not require the removal of permanent teeth.

-2. Overbite Correction with Braces
+2. Braces

 The cost of braces averages between $4,000 and $10,000, and treatment will take anywhere between six months and two years to complete.
 Afterward, you must wear a retainer or use a permanent wire to keep the teeth in place.

-3. Clear Aligners (Invisalign) for Overbites
+3. Clear Aligners (Invisalign)

-Clear aligners are plastic trays that work similarly to braces, applying constant pressure to the teeth to gradually move them into a better position.
-Clear aligners can help mild to moderate overbites.
+Clear aligners are plastic trays that work similarly to braces.
+They apply constant pressure to the teeth to gradually move them into a better position.

-4. Functional Appliances for Overbites
+4. Functional Appliances

 Common functional appliances include:

-• Herbst appliance — Treats overbites and overjets by bringing the lower jaw forward
+• Herbst appliance — Treats overbites and overjets by bringing the lower jaw forward.

 • Orthodontic headgear — Treats overbites and overjets by holding the upper jaw and teeth in place, giving space for the lower jaw to grow